Dealing with Mold: Introduction

 - Consider hiring a professional mold remediation company if the infestation is extensive.

-How to protect yourself and your family from the health effects of mold.
+How to protect yourself and your family from the health effects of mold

 Mold can cause health problems, especially for people with allergies or asthma.
 Here are some tips to help protect yourself and your family from the health effects of mold: